lra/mackup/README.md

 Yesterday, I had a talk with [Zach Zaro](http://zacharyzaro.com/), complaining about the pain it is to reconfigure our Macbook each time we get a new one or install from scratch.
-That's a talk we already had months ago.
+That's a talk we have already had months ago.

 I change my workstation every X months.
-Each time I either loose the configuration of all the apps I use, or I just waste a bunch of hours getting setup like I was on my old box.
-I also spent a lot of time reconfiguring the same stuff again on all my workstations (home, work)
+Each time I either lose my apps' configurations, or I just waste a bunch of hours getting setup like I was on my old box.
+I also spend a lot of time reconfiguring the same stuff again on all my workstations (home, work).

 Boring...

-Some people tried to solve the problem on the application layer, like [Github's Boxen](https://boxen.github.com/), but I feel like it solves a non
-problem: I don't really spend time installing stuff, mostly downloading: I spend time configuring it.
+Some people tried to solve the problem on the application layer, like [Github's Boxen](https://boxen.github.com/), but it solves a different problem, from my point of view.
+I don't spend a lot of time installing or downloading stuff.
+I spend time configuring it.

-For years, I've used a personnal shell script that was copying known config files into Subversion, Git or Dropbox, and linked them into my home.
+For years, I've used a personal shell script that was copying known config files into Subversion, Git or Dropbox, and linked them into my home.
 But I felt a lot of us had the same problem: Making a more generic tool could help others and I could get help from others to support more apps in the tool.